taciogt/software-engineering/software-engineering/content/posts/makefile-ftw.md

 And I'm truly grateful for the engineer that made this decision, I think there's no match for it so far.
 Now and then I still learn a new Makefile trick and, long story short, I won't start a project without it anymore.
 These are the reasons why I think Makefile is an awesome tool for improving the developer experience way beyond the C/C++ stack.
-These are the Whys and Hows to use it in practically any stack you can think.
+And these are the Whys and Hows to use it in practically any stack you can think.

 ## What